Frequently Asked Questions

 • Take your first left on Clarke street and proceed 230m to the end of St. Helier’s, and another 50m down the pedestrian path.

-My ticket says 9:30 am.
-Do I have to turn up at 9:30?
+My ticket says 9:30 am - do I have to turn up on time?

-We open to the public at 9:30 am, but you’re welcome to arrive any time from then on.
+We open to the public at 9:30am, but you’re welcome to arrive any time from then on.

 • If you want to take part in our public activities, we recommend arriving on the earlier side.
 These begin at 10:00am and tend to be clustered toward the first half of the day, especially on school days.